kellan/laughingmeme/_posts/asides/2003-06-17-i-am-the-one-who-speaks-with-my-machine-late-at-night.md

 ---
 id: 1527
-title: '&#8220;I am the one who speaks with my machine late at night.&#8221;'
+title: '"I am the one who speaks with my machine late at night."'
 date: '2003-06-17T14:27:57+00:00'
 author: Kellan
 layout: post